 Students must complete the PMD:NP and MN:NP program requirements within five years of their initial admission to the program.

 To maintain program status, course-based students must successfully complete six credits of course work during each academic year (September 1 to August 31).
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.
-If a student is unable and not expected to make progress in the program, the student may request a deferral in order to suspend the program requirements for a period of time.
+If a student is unable and not expected to make progress in the program, the student may request a deferral in order to suspend the program requirements for a period of time by submitting a Deferral Request form.
 The maximum length of one deferral is one (1) year.
 In special circumstances, students may reapply for a second year of deferral during their time in their program.

 Thesis-based students must also successfully complete six credits of course work during each academic year (September 1 to August 31) to maintain program status.
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.

 Students may withdraw from their program by submitting their request in writing to the CNHS office.
 Students who withdraw may re-apply to the program by following the regular application procedures.
 Students re-applying to a graduate program will be competing against all other applicants and will not receive special consideration.

 Two failures in one or more courses will result in the automatic removal of the student from the program with no option for re-admission to CNHS graduate programs.